ZijiaStellaJiang/WineQualityPrediction/README.md

 # IDS721-Team-Final-Project
 In this project, we build a PaaS machine learning prediction model and deploy it on AWS SageMaker.
-We also uses AWS Lambda to build a serverless backened and use Amazon API Gateway to expose the Lambda function as a RESTful API.
+We also use AWS Lambda to build a serverless backened and use Amazon API Gateway to expose the Lambda function as a RESTful API.
 AWS Amplify is configured to host static resources for our web application.
 We use Artillery and CloudWatch for load testing and monitoring.

+* Team members: Huilin Jin(hj146), Yuzhou Zhao(yz735), Zijia Jiang(zj68), Airu Song(as1134)
 * [Click me to try our demo](https://master.d3saf47cr73tpe.amplifyapp.com/)
 * Our project is mainly divided into three parts.
 The specific steps and codes are in the `./sagemaker`, `./lambda_api` and `./amplify_frontend` folders.
 * Architecture